 Sightseeing: In Fairbanks, Anchorage, and Seward; Sternwheeler Riverboat Discovery III, Anchorage Museum, and Alaska Sealife Center.
 Inside visits as shown in UPPERCASE in the tour description, including admission charges where applicable.

-Scenic Highlights:Alyeska Pipeline, Nenana and Tanana Rivers, Denali National Park, Susitna River, National Scenic Byway, Seward, and a recreated Athabascan Indian village.
+Scenic Highlights:Alyeska Pipeline, Nenana and Tanana Rivers, Denali National Park & Preserve, Susitna River, National Scenic Byway, Seward, and a recreated Athabascan Indian village.

-Services of a professional Tour Director; crew member service while cruising the Inside Passage on Holland America’s MS Oosterdam or MS Zaandam.
+Services of a professional Tour Director; crew member service while cruising the Inside Passage on Holland America’s MS Noordam or MS Zaandam.

 Welcome to Fairbanks, the state’s second-largest city.
-Enjoy time at leisure to relax or to do some independent exploring.
-Your Tour Director is on hand this evening to answer any questions.
+Your Tour Director is on hand late this afternoon to answer any questions.

 Morning sightseeing features the highlights of this historic Alaskan city and includes a visit to the Alyeska Pipeline and the chance to learn about the Gold Rush heritage of this community.
 Board the STERNWHEELER RIVERBOAT Discovery III for a leisurely cruise on the Nenana and Tanana Rivers, and visit a recreated ATHABASCAN INDIAN VILLAGE.
 Listen as the ship’s guides discuss the wildlife, history, geology, and customs of the region.